Ljubljana: Accent

 The Ljubljana accent and/or dialect (ljubljanščina [luːblɑːŋʃnɑː]) is considered a border dialect, since Ljubljana is situated where the Upper dialect and Lower Carniolan dialect group meet.
 Historically, the Ljubljana dialect in the past displayed features more similar with the Lower Carniolan dialect group, but it gradually grew closer to the Upper dialect group, as a direct consequence of mass migration from Upper Carniola into Ljubljana in the 19th and 20th century.
 Ljubljana as a city grew mostly to the north, and gradually incorporated many villages that were historically part of Upper Carniola and so its dialect shifted away and closer to the Upper dialects.
 The Ljubljana dialect has also been used as a literary means in novels, such as in the novel Nekdo drug by Branko Gradišnik, or in poems, such as Pika Nogavička (Slovene for Pippi Longstocking) by Andrej Rozman - Roza.

 The central position of Ljubljana and its dialect had crucial impact on the development of the Slovenian language.
 It was the speech of 16th century Ljubljana that Primož Trubar a Slovenian Protestant Reformer took as a foundation of what later became standard Slovenian language, with a small addition of his native speech, the Lower Carniolan dialect.
 While in Ljubljana, he lived in a house, on today's Ribji trg, in the oldest part of the city.
 Living in Ljubljana had a profound impact on his work; he considered Ljubljana the capital of all Slovenes, not only because of its central position in the heart of the Slovene lands, but also because it always had an essentially Slovene character.
-Most of its inhabitants spoke Slovene as their mother tongue, unlike other cites in today's Slovenia.
+Most of its inhabitants spoke Slovene as their mother tongue, unlike other cities in today's Slovenia.
 It is estimated that in Trubar's time around 70% of Ljubljana's 4000 inhabitants attended mass in Slovene.
-Trubar considered Ljubljana's speech most suitable, since it sounded much more noble, than his own simple dialect of his hometown Rašica.
+Trubar considered Ljubljana's speech most suitable, since it sounded much more noble than his own simple dialect of his hometown Rašica.
 Trubar's choice was later adopted also by other Protestant writers in the 16th century, and ultimately led to a formation of a more standard language.